-It’s a public association founded with law bearing the number 6023 and %80 (83.000) of country’s physicians are members of TTB.
-It’s main income source is membership fees and it doesn’t get any aid from government.
+It’s a public association founded with law bearing the Number 6023 and %80 (83.000) of country’s physicians are members of TMA.
+Its main income source is membership fees and it doesn’t get any aid from government.

-TTB has been founded for;
+Turkish Medical Association has been founded for;

-to adequately protect the morals of profession,
+to protect the morals of profession,

 to express benefits of medical profession in every platform,